Pirogov, Nikolay Ivanovich

 The most remarkable

-- Field Surgery
+- Field surgery and triage

 - Anaesthesia in military medicine